Women's Participation in Open Source Software: A Survey of the Literature: Introduction

 \section{Introduction}

-{T}he effects of gender\footnote{ In this study, we use the term ``gender'' as a socially constructed concept~\cite{butler1999gender} where gender identification, display, and performance might or might not align with the sex assigned at birth.
-To reflect this social concept of gender, in this paper, we use the term ``women'' and ``men'' as a shorthand for people who self-identify as such.} diversity in OSS projects has gained increasing attention from practitioners and researchers~\cite{wurzelova2019characterizing,robson2018diversity,bosu2019diversity,vasilescu2015gender,catolino2019gender,fossatti2020gender}.
+{T}he effects of gender\footnote{ In this study, we use the term ``gender'' as a socially constructed concept~\cite{butler1999gender}, where gender identification, display, and performance may or may not align with sex assigned at birth.
+To reflect this social concept of gender, in this paper we use the term ``women'' and ``men'' as a shorthand for people who self-identify as such.} diversity in Free and Open Source Software (OSS\footnote{in this study we use OSS, but other possible acronyms include FLOSS, F/OSS, or FOSS}) projects has gained increasing attention from practitioners and researchers~\cite{wurzelova2019characterizing,robson2018diversity,bosu2019diversity,vasilescu2015gender,catolino2019gender,fossatti2020gender}.
 Gender diversity has a positive effect on productivity as it brings different perspectives together, improving outcomes~\cite{vasilescu2015gender}, problem-solving capacity, and leading to a healthier work environment~\cite{earley2000creating}.
 A gender-diverse team has been shown to increase innovation and productivity in software engineering~\cite{ostergaard2011does,vasilescu2015gender,tourani2017code}.

-However, although open source software (OSS) organizations have been taking actions to increase gender diversity and place more women in management positions, the numbers are still low.
-Women represent only 5.2\% of contributors in Apache Software Foundation~\cite{asf2016survey} and 9.9\% in Linux kernel~\cite{bitergia2016survey}, two of the largest and best-known OSS communities.
-Moreover, women represent only 9\% of GitHub users~\cite{vasilescu2015data}.